gin0115/Perique-Menu-Page-Example/README.md

 }
 ```

-Above the register the 2 pages `Parent_Page` & `Child_Page` , under a group title which we get from the `Translations` service.
+* Above the register the 2 pages `Parent_Page` & `Child_Page` , with the `Parent_Page`, as the parent.
+* The group title which we get from the `Translations` service.
 This is injected in at runtime.

-> Any of the Group properties, can be populated in `__construct` or defined as literal property values.
+(Any of the Group properties, can be populated in `__construct` or defined as literal property values.)
+* A shared CSS file is added for all Pages using the `enqueue()` method.
+This makes use of `App_Config` which we inject in via the DI Container for access to `Asset` paths.

+> While not included here, there is also a `public function load( Abstract_Group $group, Page $page ): void` method, that allows for shared `on-load` actions.
+These are fired before the page loads.